 In 2010, we decided to prioritize the carbon dioxide emissions responsible for the climate crisis as our most pressing issue and set a goal of a 65 percent reduction of our scope 1, 2, and major scope 3 carbon emissions (over our 2010 baseline) by the end of 2020 for Macmillan USA.
 The largest area of environmental impact for a book publisher is from the manufacture of paper.

 We have invested significant resources in becoming more efficient in our paper consumption and rigorously well informed regarding our paper supply.
-This dedication was rewarded with a reduction in the carbon intensity per metric ton of directly purchased paper required to print our books by 70% between 2010 and 2019.Read Anderson’s book (ebook), Audio, Paperback
+This dedication was rewarded with a reduction in the carbon intensity per metric ton of directly purchased paper required to print our books by 70% between 2010 and 2019.Read Anderson’s book, or listen on audio

 Since 2010, we have calculated our annual carbon emissions from our operations and much of our supply chain to track our efforts in accordance with the Greenhouse Gas Protocol for our global business.
 Moreover, since 2017 we have been carbon neutral for our global operations and entire supply chain, which is more than the other major publishers can say.
 Macmillan’s sustainability efforts cover every aspect of our working day, processes, and all the steps required to acquire, publish, print, and distribute books.

-Note, this chart shows scopes 1, 2, and “major 3” emissions.
+Note, this chart shows scopes 1, 2, and all scope 3 emissions.
 The scope 2 data are “location-based” and do not include renewable energy purchased via RECs or carbon offsets.

 Carbon emissions can be sorted into three distinct categories in accordance with the Greenhouse Gas Protocol.